Divyay/helloworld/README.md

 Part 2: Pushing the Changes to Github

 Step 1: Go to your Github account.
-You will see a screen similar like below:
+You will see a screen similar to this:

 Step 2: Click on New on top left.
 Give name to the repository.
-I prefer this to match with your local repository.
+I prefer the name we give here match with your local repository.
 Let's give it as helloworld.

 Step 3: Do not, initialize the repository with readme file.
 Click on Create repository

 Step 4: This creates a repository for the project

 Step 5: It's time to push the local repository changes to Github.
 Open any terminal.
-I would usually prefer the intelliJ terminal which is in the bottom of the IDE.
-Go to the location where you have the project.
+I would usually prefer the intelliJ terminal which is at the bottom of the IDE.
+Now, go to the location where you have the project.

 Step 6: Initialize the project by git init command